 By this time CR/I’s irrelevant.

-The argument from there to how Cold Reads might save the world is posted in Salvation.
+The argument from there to how Cold Reads might save the world appears in Salvation.

 Our first (and so far only) local affiliate is Cold Reads/Charlotte, the prototype for the movement, formed in 2008 by me, George Gray, who since that time has read roughly 400 plays with other people (see Our History).
 I created this blog in 2014 to encourage other groups, but it’s attracted no attention: so far barely a handful of anonymous individuals has joined, not one of whom has published a post.
 It’s a puzzlement.